skypjack/entt/README.md

 Note: The default version of `EntityX` (`master` branch) wasn't added to the comparison because it's already much slower than its compile-time counterpart.

-Pretty interesting, aren't them?
-In fact, these benchmarks are the same used by `EntityX` to show _how fast it is_.
-To be honest, they aren't so good and these results shouldn't be taken much seriously (they are completely unrealistic indeed).<br/>
+Pretty interesting results, aren't they?
+In fact, these benchmarks are the ones used by `EntityX` to show how fast _it_ is.
+To be honest, they aren't so good, and these results shouldn't be taken too seriously (indeed they are completely unrealistic).<br/>
-The proposed entity-component system is incredibly fast to iterate entities, this is a fact.
+The proposed entity-component-system is incredibly fast to iterate entities, this is a fact.
 The compiler can make a lot of optimizations because of how `EnTT` works, even more when components aren't used at all.
 This is exactly the case for these benchmarks.
-On the other hand and if we consider real world cases, `EnTT` is in the middle between a bit and much faster than the other solutions around when users also access the components and not just the entities, although it is not as fast as reported by these benchmarks.<br/>
+If, on the other hand, we consider real-world cases, `EnTT` is somewhere between a bit and much faster than some other solutions when users also access the components and not just the entities, although it is not as fast as reported by these benchmarks.<br/>
-This is why they are completely wrong and cannot be used to evaluate any of the entity-component systems.
+This is why they are completely wrong and cannot be used to evaluate any of the entity-component-systems.

-If you decide to use `EnTT`, choose it because of its API, features and performance, not because there is a benchmark somewhere that makes it seem the fastest.
+The choice to use `EnTT` should be based on the API and features, and general performance, not because some single benchmark shows it to be the fastest ECS library available.

-Probably I'll try to get out of `EnTT` more features and even better performance in the future, mainly for fun.<br/>
+In the future I will likely attempt to get even better performance while still adding new features, mainly for fun.<br/>
-If you want to contribute and/or have any suggestion, feel free to make a PR or open an issue to discuss your idea.
+If you want to contribute and/or have suggestions, feel free to make a PR or open an issue to discuss your idea.

 # Build Instructions